developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 			}
 		});

-A callback for the [PRINTER_STATUS](/enterprise-browser/1-4/api/printingzebra?Constants) constant would return a string indicating whether the operation was successful.
+A callback for the [PRINTER_STATUS](/enterprise-browser/1-4/api/printingzebra/#constants) constant would return a string indicating whether the operation was successful.

 **NOTE**: Images larger than 1024x768 might take a long time or print incorrectly.
 Consult the printer manufacturer's documentation for image printing parameters.

 ### Storing Images
-For Zebra printers that support the storage of images, this can be done by creating a ZPL or CPL command set or by using the [storeImage method](/enterprise-browser/1-4/api/printingzebra?storeImage(STRING printerDriveAndFileName, STRING imageFilePathOnDevice, INTEGER width, INTEGER height)).
+For Zebra printers that support the storage of images, this can be done by creating a ZPL or CPL command set or by using the [storeImage method](/enterprise-browser/1-4/api/printingzebra/#storeimagespanclasstextinfostringspanprinterdriveandfilenamespanclasstextinfostringspanimagefilepathondevicespanclasstextinfointegerspanwidthspanclasstextinfointegerspanheight).

-**To store an image on the printer using the [storeImage method](/enterprise-browser/1-4/api/printingzebra?storeImage(STRING printerDriveAndFileName, STRING imageFilePathOnDevice, INTEGER width, INTEGER height))**:
+**To store an image on the printer using the** [storeImage method](/enterprise-browser/1-4/api/printingzebra/#storeimagespanclasstextinfostringspanprinterdriveandfilenamespanclasstextinfostringspanimagefilepathondevicespanclasstextinfointegerspanwidthspanclasstextinfointegerspanheight):

 	:::javascript
 	//location of image on device: